 Make sure you don’t go cheap and buy yourself a poor-quality tire.
 Using a car with cheap tires will be extremely dangerous because you cannot know in advance what obstacles you will encounter on the road.
 They cannot protect you from accidents.

-Through this article, make sure you know the basic signs and effects of a car with a tire belt broke.
+Through this article, make sure you know the basic signs and effects of a car with a tire belt broken.
 Any unusual problem that occurs with a vehicle is worth noting because it directly affects your safety.

-There is no accurate answer to the question: how long does timing belt last?
+There is no accurate answer to the question: how long does a timing belt last?
 Therefore, you should check your car regularly for the engine, internal parts, fuel, tires to detect abnormalities as soon as possible.

 As soon as you realize that your car has a problem, contact the manufacturer as well as the automotive repair shop for timely support.
 Even if there are no problems, regular car maintenance is essential and advised.